rorynolan/exampletestr/README.md

 Use
 ---

 First, let's set up a dummy package directory with just the `utils.R` file from the source code of the `exampletestr` package.
-Take a look at the `utils.R` file:

 ``` r
 library(exampletestr)